An activity represents a system-provided or custom task—accessible through an activity view controller—that can work with the current content.

 Is represented by an icon that looks similar to a bar button icon

-Create a streamlined template image that represents your service.
+Create a streamlined template image that represents your task.
 A template image is an image that iOS uses as a mask to create the final icon that users see.
 To create a template image that looks good in the final icon, follow these guidelines:

 Use black or white with appropriate alpha transparency.

 Don’t include a drop shadow.

 An activity template image should be centered in an area that measures about 70 x 70 pixels (high resolution).